 I gathered some cow parsnip a few days ago on June 15th.
 It’s still young in the high country (at 10,500 feet), so I just took a little—a few snips here and there of furled, unfurling, and newly unfurled woolly green leaves and petioles (leaf stalks), from a community of plants, no more than two and usually just one cutting per plant.

-At home I prepared the same old tried and true recipe from last season I got from Kathryn G. and Andrew L. March’s Common Edible and Medicinal Plants of Colorado, (1979)—boiled cow parsnip leaves and petioles with finely chopped raw onions, soy sauce, and butter—and relished every minute of it.
+At home I prepared the same old tried and true recipe I got from Kathryn G. and Andrew L. March’s Common Edible and Medicinal Plants of Colorado (1979)—boiled, drained, and squeezed cow parsnip leaves and petioles with finely chopped raw onions, soy sauce, and butter—and relished every minute of it.
 It’s a crazy weird taste, but I continue to love it.

-Cow parsnip grows in wet ground and smells like it tastes—“wild” and “woolly” as the March’s put it—which makes it easier to confirm identification in the field.
+Cow parsnip grows in wet ground and smells like it tastes—“wild and woolly” as the Marches put it—which makes it easier to confirm identification in the field.
 Finding it this year was a different experience than last year.
-The water is really running strong right now, so last year’s easily-crossable brook was a gushing, multi-channeled torrent, requiring careful balanced fording via fallen tree—but I made it back to the patch I’d found last year and was as excited as ever to spy the first young cow parsnip leaves emerging from the bases of last year’s long dead stalks.
+The water is really running strong right now, so last year’s easily-crossed brook was a gushing, multi-channeled torrent, requiring careful balanced fording via fallen tree—but I made it back to the patch I’d found last year and was as excited as ever to spy the first young cow parsnip leaves emerging from the bases of last year’s long dead stalks.
 These stalks terminate in a symmetrical umbel-shaped skeleton.

-The wild food literature warns that cow parsnip can irritate the skin if you collect it in direct sun while sweating—so heed that warning if you find yourself in such conditions.
-It also bears similarity (primarily in the white, flowering umbels that appear later in the season) to the extremely toxic water hemlock and poison hemlock, so careful identification is in order.
-Unlike the hemlocks, however, cow parsnip has big, maple-shaped leaves—although this characteristic is less obvious when they’re young.
+Cow parsnip can cause severe burns if you collect it in direct sun while sweating—so heed that warning if you find yourself in such conditions.
+I have never experienced this.
+It may be more of a problem in sunny, hot regions.
+Cow parsnip also bears a passing resemblance (primarily in the white, flowering umbels that appear later in the season) to the extremely toxic water hemlocks (Cicuta spp.) and poison hemlock (Conium maculatum), so careful identification is in order.
+Unlike the hemlocks, however, cow parsnip has big leaves composed of 3 (sometimes 2) palmate leaflets—although this characteristic is less obvious when they’re young.

-“You’re never going to guess what I ate today,” I said via cell phone to Gregg, who was off in Oregon coaching snowboardcross at the time.
+“You’re never going to guess what I ate today,” I told Gregg, who was off in Oregon coaching snowboardcross at the time.

 “Yes!”
 He got it on the second try.
 I jumped up and down in excitement.